 It’s also important to keep a hosting provider’s reputation and reviews in mind as well.
 Usually a good way to gauge a hosting provider is to look at what other people that have tried them are saying.
 For example, if a hosting provider has a lot of positive and negative reviews, then it’s a hit-or-miss hosting experience depending 0n the use case.
 Ideally, the reviews should be good for the most part.

 With all of this information, you should be relatively well-prepared to research and choose the right hosting provider for your hosting needs.
-Of course, the needs of each client can vary wildly, and in fact this article might not help everyone for their use case.
+Of course, the needs of each client can vary wildly, and in fact, this article might not help everyone with their use case.
 However, a good list of attributes that a web hosting provider should have some or all of the following: